volotat/GANLib/README.md

 #### Current progress for each module:
 GAN: completed
 CGAN: completed
 ProgGAN: completed
+CramerGAN: in progress
 DiscoGAN: works as supposed to, but do not store all necessary history
 AAE: in progress
-CramerGAN: just started